Ferrari turbocharged V6 F1 engine: Tipo 021/3 (1983)

 The 126C3's engine was first introduced for the British Grand Prix at Silverstone in 1983, with Patrick Tambay, while Arnoux would get to drive a 126C3 at the subsequent race in Germany at Hockenheim, which he ended up winning.
 Postlethwaite kept the oversized rear wing of the 126C2B, and over the season, Frenchmen Patrick Tambay and René Arnoux scored four wins between them and were both in contention for the world championship throughout 1983, but late unreliability cost them both.
-However, Ferrari took the constructors' title for the second year in a row.
+However, largely due to their main Constructors' rivals in 1983 (Brabham and Renault) having second drivers who had relatively poor seasons (Riccardo Patrese at Brabham and Eddie Cheever at Renault), Ferrari took the constructors' title for the second year in a row.

 Further compensation came from the engineers who boosted the power of the engine even further, to around 800 bhp in qualifying and over 650 bhp for racing, generally regarded as the best power figures produced in 1983.